Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Large deviations in two statistics and their connections

-If we disregard the differences in notation and terminology, based on their structures and probability interpretations, Eqs.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) and~(\ref{jointzandLaplacetransformFPTdistribution}) are identical to those obtained in the classic stochastic processes~\cite{Saito2016,Gingrich2017,Ptaszy2018}, for example, Eqs.~(2)-(7) in the supplemental material of Ref.~\cite{Gingrich2017}.
-This is not surprising, as all the derivations are fully grounded in Markovian characteristics.
-Thus, we can directly extend the established results of large deviations in counting statistics and FPT statistics~\cite{Saito2016,Gingrich2017,Liu2024} to general open quantum systems.
-Because these results were explained in great detail in Ref.~\cite{Liu2024}, here we present only a summary of them with a minor adjustment in the notation.
+If we disregard the differences in notation and terminology, on the basis of their structures and probability interpretations, Eqs.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) and~(\ref{jointzandLaplacetransformFPTdistribution}) are identical to those obtained in the classic stochastic processes~\cite{Saito2016,Gingrich2017,Ptaszy2018}, for example, Eqs.~(2)-(7) in the supplemental material of Ref.~\cite{Gingrich2017}.
+This finding is not surprising, as all the derivations are based on Markovian characteristics.
+Thus, we can directly extend the established results of the large deviations in counting statistics and FPT statistics~\cite{Saito2016,Gingrich2017,Liu2024} to general open quantum systems.
+Given the detailed explanations of these results in Ref.~\cite{Liu2024}, we only summarize them with a minor adjustment to the notation.

 First, the boundary of the region of convergence is an open curve that passes through the point $(0,1)$ and opens to the right in the real $\nu$-$z$ plane.
 Significantly, this boundary curve satisfies the equation of poles of Eqs.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) or~(\ref{jointzandLaplacetransformFPTdistribution}):